dsccommunity/dsccommunity.org/content/Community/committee.en.md

 author: "gaelcolas"
 ---

-Here's an explanation of what the DSC Committee is attempting to help with, and how we're trying to help the community.
+Here is an explanation of what the DSC Committee is attempting to help with, and how we're trying to help the community.

 [Come and chat with us](/community/contact/) if you'd like to discuss how we can improve!